grafana/k6-docs/docs/sources/next/javascript-api/jslib/http-instrumentation-pyroscope/_index.md

 weight: 04
 ---

-# http instrumentation for Pyroscope
+# HTTP instrumentation for Pyroscope

 With jslib, you can _instrument_ HTTP requests in a way that lets you tag Grafana Cloud Profiles with relevant information generated from k6 tests.